Enm32/small_db_by_eugene/README.md

 This is a simple command line database implemantation.
-It stores data in tables and supports indexing but does not have primary key functionality.
+It stores data in tables and supports indexing but does not have primary key functionality or table joins.
 Sample Queries:
 Without Index
 create table T1 ( num int, name varchar(9) );